phfaist/bibolamazi/doc/bibolamazi-config-section.rst

 package named `bibolamazi.filters`.
 If you want to write your own filters, or use someone else's own filters, then you can install further filter packages.

-A *filter package* is a Python package, i.e. a directory containing a ``__init__.py`` file, which contains python modules that implement the bibolamazi filter API.
-(The ``__init__.py`` file is usually empty.)

-If you develop your own filters, it is recommended to group them in a filter package, and not for example fiddle with the built-in filter package.
-Put your filters in a directory called, say, `myfilters`, and place an additional empty file in it called `__init__.py`.
-This will create a python package named `myfilters` with your filters as submodules.
+A *filter package* is a regular Python package whose modules can be run as filters.
+These are documented at greater length in the Section :ref:`filter-packages`.
+If you develop your own filters, it is recommended to group them in your own filter package (please do not fiddle with the built-in filter package unless you plan to submit your changes to improve bibolamazi).

 You can include filter packages from within a bibolamazi file by using the syntax::